 For the study purposes in chemistry, we divide the universe into two as a system and surrounding.
-At any time, the part we are interested is the system, and the rest is surrounding.
+At any time, the part we are going to study is the system, and the rest is surrounding.
 Enthalpy and entropy are two terms describing the reactions taking place in a system and the surrounding.
 Both enthalpy and entropy are thermodynamic state functions.

 What is Enthalpy?